 When you have an essay or two to complete before the end of term, it can be somewhat overwhelming if you don’t have a clear plan as to how you will balance your time between your essay and any other homework you may have.
+You may just sit down and think "please, write my term paper!".
 Fortunately, taking heed of a few guidelines will ensure you're working without causing yourself stress, and you have a clear idea as to what needs to be done and when it needs to be done.

 Exploratory papers need to have an arguable question as a focus point.
 The following points should be taken into consideration when selecting your topic.